 How to get to Amami Oshima

-Amami Oshima is served by the JAL Group, Skymark and by the low-cost carrier Vanilla Air:
+Amami Oshima is served by the JAL Group, Skymark and by the low-cost carrier Vanilla Air (to be rebranded Peach Aviation):

 JAL and its subsidiary airlines operate one or two flights a day to Amami Oshima from multiple cities in Japan including Tokyo (about 2.5 hours), Osaka (about 2 hours), Fukuoka (about 90 minutes), Kagoshima (about 1 hour) and Naha (about 1 hour).
 Discount fares are sometimes available for around 20,000 to 25,000 yen one way (around 15,000 from Kagoshima and Naha), while regular fares are about twice as expensive.